comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% docs column__customer_ordered_ingredient_quantity %}

 The total ingredient quantity ordered by customers, calculated as the number of ordered recipes, multiplied with the ingredient quantity within the recipe.

 {% enddocs %}

+{% docs column__customer_ordered_ingredient_quantity_whole_units %}

+The total ingredient quantity ordered by customers, calculated as the ingredient quantity within the recipe rounded up to whole units, multiplied by the number of ordered recipes.

+{% enddocs %}